Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 - Each player is dealt 10 cards to their hand, instead of 8.

 ## Older *Yaku*
 The yaku given in the body of the page are typical of modern sources.
-Slightly older descriptions instead give the following list, which some may find easier to work with.
+Slightly older descriptions instead give the following mildly different list, which some may find easier to work with.

 Here, only the *Bright Yaku* are mutually exclusive; **all other yaku stack with each other**.